scarv/sca3s-harness/README.md

 2. Install any associated pre-requisites, e.g.,

-   - a device-specific compiler and programming tool-chain, e.g., suitable versions of [GCC](https://gcc.gnu.org) and
+   - a board-specific compiler and programming tool-chain, e.g., suitable versions of [GCC](https://gcc.gnu.org) and